Popo Molefe

-Popo Simon Molefe (born 26 April 1952 in Sophiatown, Johannesburg) is a businessman and former politician from South Africa.
+Popo Simon Molefe OLS (born 26 April 1952) is a businessman and former politician from South Africa.

 Early life

 One of eight children, Molefe was the son of a laborer and a domestic worker, though he was raised largely by one of his aunts, Sanah Tsatsimpe.
 He attended Naledi High School in Soweto.
 He became involved in political activism as a student, joining the Black People's Convention in 1973, and the South African Students' Movement in 1974.
 While a member of the latter organization, he participated in the Soweto Uprising of 1976.

 Molefe is a member of the Methodist Church of South Africa.

 Political involvement

 Molefe was one of the founding members of the Azanian People's Organization at its formation in 1978 and became the first chairman of the Soweto branch in 1979.
 He left the group in 1981 as a result of a dispute over the role of white Africans in the anti-apartheid movement, and the following year he became one of the Committee of Ten within the Soweto Civic Organization, serving in that capacity until 1984.
 He also was involved with the founding of the United Democratic Front in January 1983.
 In August 1983, he became the UDF's National General-Secretary.

 Molefe was arrested on several occasions as a result of his political activities.
 A 1985 arrest resulted in three years of detention without bail, followed by court proceedings in the Delmas Treason Trial.
 At the end of that trial, Molefe was one of eleven men convicted of anti-apartheid activities, and he drew a prison sentence of ten years from Judge van Dijkhorst, the second-longest sentence among the men convicted.
 His sentence was overturned by the Supreme Court of South Africa in 1989.

 Following his release from prison, Molefe became a member of the newly-legalized African National Congress.
 After advancing through various party offices, he became Premier of the North West Province in 1994.
 He held this position until April 2004, when he resigned from politics citing a desire to tend to his "personal health and family".